 What are Bare-metal cloud servers?

-Bare-metal cloud is a branch of the Infrastructure-as-a-Service model that includes dedicated server hardware, data center networking, storage, and the facility that houses the infrastructure.
+A bare-metal cloud is a branch of the Infrastructure-as-a-Service model that includes dedicated server hardware, data center networking, storage, and the facility that houses the infrastructure.
 BMaaS solutions are mostly billed monthly and ideal for organizations that need flexibility, predictability, scalability, and full system control.
 Unlike other IaaS services, BMaaS doesn’t include a hypervisor and a management portal.
 The customer is completely responsible for the hypervisor or the operating system installed directly on the server.

 Also, unlike public-cloud solutions, using virtual machines, bare-metal cloud relies on physical machines to provide maximum performance without noisy neighbors interrupting your dedicated resources.
 Bare-metal cloud servers are ideal for building applications, hosting NoSQL and relational database management systems, creating custom virtual environments, big data, AI and machine learning, game servers, and render farms.